Reliable Air Quality Testing Services in Toronto ON

 Read our blogs to stay updated with the industry’s latest trends and practices.

-Mould and disturbed asbestos fibers are two common pollutants that affect indoor air quality, and they can go overlooked for years before anyone notices.
+Mould and disturbed asbestos fibres are two common pollutants that affect indoor air quality, and they can go overlooked for years before anyone notices.

 Due to its cheap and fire-resistant properties, asbestos has been used in construction and manufacturing for a long time.
 However, once the negative health effects of asbestos were discovered, most countries banned it.
 Asbestos has been banned from use in Canada since the early 1980s, but its legacy continues to haunt us today.